 In addition, an athlete should seek medical care if acute symptoms do not go away after rest and home treatment using the P.R.I.C.E principle.

-What are the potential complications of a boxer’s fracture?
+Potential complications of a boxer’s fracture

 Over angulation of a boxer’s fracture can lead to a prominent metacarpal head felt in the palm of the hand, and cause decreased grip strength.
 Further, a rotationally malaligned metacarpal can cause a grasp abnormality.
 Splinting or casting of the hand in a position other than intrinsic plus position can lead to an extension contracture at the MCP joint and dysfunction of the hand.